haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/basic-information/cloud-fastly.md

 We highly recommend enabling and using Fastly for your caching and CDN.
 The only situation you may not want to enable is for a headless deployment.

-We strongly recommend installing Fastly module 1.2.33 or later.
+We strongly recommend installing Fastly module 1.2.33或更新.

 ## Fastly and 503 timeouts {#timeouts}
 When you receive a 503 error from Fastly, it may be due to a lengthy operation or performing bulk actions.
 Fastly has a default 60 second time out.
 Any request that takes longer than 60 seconds will return a 503 error.